aphelyon/Voting-Process/Voting Process Instructions.md

   These steps are all done by the superuser before an election takes place.

-  You first must be logged in as superuser (see readme.md for how to create one)
+  You first must be logged in as superuser

+  To create a superuser:

+      go to your terminal

+      docker-compose up (if it isn't currently running)

+      open a new terminal window

+      docker exec -it vote_web_1 bash

+      python web/manage.py createsuperuser

 ### Create an election